Introduction

-Christian Zionism, and religious Zionism in general, are based upon a straightforward interpretation of several biblical passages.
+Christian Zionism — and religious Zionism in general — is based upon a straightforward interpretation of several biblical passages.
 We begin by examining three of them:

 The Lord your God will bring you into the land which your fathers possessed, and you shall possess it; and He will prosper you and multiply you more than your fathers.